 - Beet family: beets, spinach, Swiss chard

 Here are a few of the things you can be doing to get ready for the prime garden season ahead.

 - Build new garden beds

-- Construct garden infrastructure: rain catchment systems, fences, compost systems, etc.
+- Construct garden infrastructure like rain catchment systems, fences, compost systems, etc.

 - Prune existing fruit trees, bushes, and brambles.

-- Add soil amendments to garden beds.
-(Apply responsibly: Never apply soil amendments to frozen ground, over-saturated ground, or right before a large rain event.)
+- Add soil amendments like finished compost, worm castings, fresh or dried herbs, or aged manure to inactive gardens with a digging fork.
+See my article 9 Organic Amendments that Improve Soil for more ideas.
+Apply responsibly: Never apply soil amendments to frozen ground, over-saturated ground, or right before a large rain event.

 Start Seeds Under Grow Lights

 The following seeds can be started indoors.
 For details about starting seeds indoors, see my step-by-step guide.
 If you need to purchase seed starting materials, check out my reviews and recommendations for seed starting supplies.